aciucaru/book-library/README.md

 - delte a book from the library
 - borrow a book to a specific user
 - list all books borrowed by a specific user
+- continously add commands trough the command-line interface, and exit anytime